 The part of the law that is most likely to affect your estate plan is the mandatory distribution of IRA and 401(k) plans to non-spousal beneficiaries.
 For non-spousal beneficiaries, the entire account must now be distributed over a 10-year period.
 Previously, the distribution period was determined by the life expectancy of the beneficiary.
 This could have big tax consequences for your beneficiaries.

-If you have substantial retirement savings in an IRA or 401(k) that may eventually be passed on to a non-spousal beneficiary, you may need to make some changes to your estate plan.
+If you have substantial retirement savings in an IRA or 401(k), you may need to make some changes to your estate plan.
+This is especially important if this money is going to be passed on to a beneficiary who is not your spouse.
 A Standalone Retirement Trust, Irrevocable Life Insurance Trust, or a Charitable Remainder Trust may be options to explore as solutions.

-If it’s possible that the new SECURE Act may affect your estate plan, you’ll want to have your documents reviewed by an experienced estate planning attorney, especially if they are three years old or older.
-State and federal laws change often, and keeping your estate plan current ensures it will work the way you want it to.
+It’s possible that the new SECURE Act may affect your estate plan.
+Consequently, you’ll want to have your documents reviewed by an experienced estate planning attorney.
+This is relevant especially if your documents are three years old or older.
+State and federal laws change often, and keeping your estate plan current, ensures it will work the way you want it to.

-For help getting started, we invite you to contact our estate planning lawyers to determine which options may be available to achieve your estate planning goals.
+Please contact us if you need help.
+Our estate planning lawyers will determine which options may be available to achieve your estate planning goals.
 Call us for a free consultation.